youngmemo/gitprofile/README.md

 - 👨‍👩‍👦‍👦 I'm originally from **Turkey** 🇹🇷

-- 🎓 I’m currently studying **IT and information systems, bahchelor at University of Agder.**
+- 🎓 I’m currently studying **IT and information systems, bahchelor at University of Agder**

 - 🏄🏽‍♂️ I have many hobbies, a few of them is **tech, gaming, travelling and working out in the gym**

 - 🌱 I’m currently learning a few languages: **JS, React, Python and Django**

-- 👨‍💻 All of my projects are available at (not done yet) [https://mehmeteksi.com/](https://mehmeteksi.com/)
+- 👨‍💻 My website for my portfolio (not done yet) [https://mehmeteksi.com/](https://mehmeteksi.com/)

 - 💬 Ask me about anything, I'm here to help but also to learn from you